Nyane Palace Project

-WIACT will organize a project to rebuild the historical palace
+In 2019, the Gonja Traditional Council authorized WIACT to begin a project to rebuild the historical palace

 of the Gonja Paramount Chief at Nyaηε